-Record collectors in Phoenix suffered a heavy loss when Revolver Records closed up shop in February.
-But like any industry, businesses come and go.
-Over time, new record shops open up where entrepreneurial record collectors see a need, and older chains expand as they refine their successful habits.
+Like with any industry, record stores tend to come and go.
+Beloved vinyl emporiums may close, but over time, new shops will open up where entrepreneurial record collectors see a need while older chains expand as they refine their successful habits.

 Selling records in the age of digital streaming, when even the practice of buying entire albums digitally has decreased, is not as easy of a job as it used to be.
 The chain music stores of the past are long gone and CD sales continue to decrease annually, yet the demand for vinyl records continues to increase each year.
 Thankfully, here in the Valley, there are plenty of independent record shops where record collectors can shop for new and used records as well as record equipment.

-Asylum Records2976 North Alma School Road, #2, Chandler
+Asylum Records2990 North Alma School Road, #5, Chandler

 For all things heavy metal and rock and roll, Asylum Records is one of the best shops of its kind in the east Valley.
 The shop has survived multiple moves over the years; it started out in Tempe, moved to downtown Mesa, and finally landed in its new space in Chandler.
 While the walls of the shop lined with stacks of Funko Pop dolls might be a turn-off, collectors will be reassured by the great selection of used vinyl records, CDs, and cassettes.